notaryproject/specifications/signature-specification.md

 Notary v2 requires Payload to be the content **descriptor** of the subject manifest that is being signed.

 1. Descriptor MUST contain `mediaType`, `digest`, `size` fields.
 1. Descriptor MAY contain `annotations` and if present it MUST follow the [annotation rules](https://github.com/opencontainers/image-spec/blob/main/annotations.md#rules).
 Notary v2 uses annotations for storing both Notary specific and user defined signed attributes.
-The prefix `org.cncf.notary` in annotation keys is reserved for use in Notary v2 and MUST NOT be used outside this specification.
+The prefix `io.cncf.notary` in annotation keys is reserved for use in Notary v2 and MUST NOT be used outside this specification.
 1. Descriptor MAY contain `artifactType` field for artifact manifests, or the `config.mediaType` for `oci.image` based manifests.

 Examples: